EndPointCorp/end-point-blog/2016/07/07/scrape-web-content-with-php-no-api-no.html.md

 In our example, we will scrape top 10 trending YouTube videos and create a nice array of links and names out of it.
 We will use this link: [https://www.youtube.com/feed/trending?gl=GB](https://www.youtube.com/feed/trending?gl=GB).

 We need to grab this page first.
-Using PHP it's just a one additional line in our script:
+Using PHP it’s just a one additional line in our script:

 ```php
 <?php